They say cash is king and, for that reason, cash back continues to be a top choice when it comes to the most preferred

 Here are the reward details:

 2 percent and 3 percent back in certain key everyday spending categories: The card touts 1 percent cash back on everyday purchases.
 Then there’s 2 percent at grocery stores (which is pretty huge for most families) and 3 percent at gas stations (also huge for most commuters) for the first $1,500 in combined grocery store and gas purchases each quarter.

 While impressive, those earnings aren’t the highest out there.
 But it could be the best card for you depending on how you use your plastic.
 The Capital One Quicksilver Cash Rewards card, for example, offers 1.5 percent back on all spending — although it doesn’t have the boosted category rewards.
 Discover it and Chase Freedom offer 5 percent in certain categories each quarter — but they don’t offer a steady bonus on groceries and gas.
 Also, if you’re like a lot of consumers, keeping track of reward categories that change each quarter is a pain.
 Always knowing the extra cash back categories can help maximize rewards in the long run.

-The American Express Blue Cash Everyday card from American Express (a CreditCardForum advertising partner) is probably the most similar to the BankAmericard; it just flips the higher-earning categories, with grocery purchases earning 3 percent (on up to $6k in spending each year, then 1 percent) and gas stations earning 2 percent.
+The Blue Cash Everyday card from American Express (a CreditCardForum advertising partner) is probably the most similar to the BankAmericard; it just flips the higher-earning categories, with grocery purchases earning 3 percent (on up to $6k in spending each year, then 1 percent) and gas stations earning 2 percent.
 So, before deciding between these two, look at your total average spending for each category to see which might provide more value for your situation.

 As with any reward card, it’s also important to consider spending caps.
 The ceiling for the higher-earning categories is a bit low — it’s set at $1,500 per quarter for combined grocery store and gas purchases.
 That’s slightly more limiting than the AmEx Blue Cash Everyday card, which has a limit of $6,000 a year for U.S. supermarket purchases earning bonus percent back, though there’s no ceiling for gas purchases.
 Just do the math on your spending to see if you might bump up against any card’s limits and then decide.